Daniel Libeskind: Career

 Libeskind began his career as an architectural theorist and professor, holding positions at various institutions around the world.
 From 1978 to 1985, Libeskind was the director of the Architecture Department at Cranbrook Academy of Art in Bloomfield Hills, Michigan.
 His practical architectural career began in Milan in the late 1980s, where he submitted to architectural competitions and also founded and directed Architecture Intermundium, Institute for Architecture & Urbanism.

-Libeskind completed his first building at the age of 52, with the opening of the Felix Nussbaum Haus in Osnabruck, Germany in 1998.
+Libeskind completed his first building at the age of 52, with the opening of the Felix Nussbaum Haus in Osnabrück, Germany in 1998.
 Prior to this, critics had dismissed his designs as "unbuildable or unduly assertive".
 In 1987, Libeskind won his first design competition for housing in West Berlin, but the Berlin Wall fell shortly thereafter and the project was cancelled.
 Libeskind won the first four project competitions he entered including the Jewish Museum Berlin in 1989, which became the first museum dedicated to the Holocaust in WWII and opened to the public in 2001 with international acclaim.
 This was his first major international success and was one of the first building modifications designed after reunification.
 A glass courtyard was designed by Libeskind and added in 2007.
 The Academy of the Jewish Museum Berlin also designed by Libeskind was completed in 2012.

 Libeskind was selected by the Lower Manhattan Development Corporation to oversee the rebuilding of the World Trade Center, which was destroyed in the September 11, 2001 attacks.
 The concept for the site, which he titled Memory Foundations, was well-received upon its presentation to the public in 2003, although it was ultimately changed significantly before its execution.
 He was the first architect to win the Hiroshima Art Prize, awarded to an artist whose work promotes international understanding and peace.
 Many of his projects look at the deep cultural connections between memory and architecture.

 Studio Daniel Libeskind is headquartered two blocks south of the World Trade Center site in New York.
 He has designed numerous cultural and commercial institutions, museums, concert halls, convention centers, universities, residences, hotels, and shopping centers.
 The studio's most recent completed projects include the MO Museum in Vilnius, Lithuania; Zlota 44, a high-rise residential tower in Warsaw, Poland; the Ogden Centre for Fundamental Physics at Durham University in Durham, England; the National Holocaust Monument in Ottawa, Canada; and Corals at Keppel Bay in Singapore, adjacent to the studio's previous completed project Reflections at Keppel Bay.